AlexB52/portfolio/source/blog/2020-12-05-service-object-alternative.html.md

 #### The controller

-Nothing fancy here, it takes 2 minutes to read and the controller is not overloaded with other custom methods that adds to the mental load.
+Nothing fancy here, it takes 2 minutes to read and the controller is not overloaded with custom methods.
 The controller breathes Rails conventions and we can barely distinguish it from a controller generated through the `rails g scaffold` command.

 ~~~ruby
   # app/controllers/publications_controller.rb